History of Roman and Byzantine domes: Eighth century

 A small, unisex monastic community in Bithynia, near Constantinople, may have developed the cross-in-square plan church during the Iconoclastic period, which would explain the plan's small scale and unified naos.
-The ruined church of St. John at Pelekete monastery is an early example.
+The ruined church of St. John at Pelekete Monastery is an early example.
 Monks had supported the use of icons, unlike the government-appointed secular clergy, and monasticism would become increasingly popular.
 A new type of privately funded urban monastery developed from the 9th century on, which may help to explain the small size of subsequent building.

+The church architecture of Sicily has few examples from the Byzantine period, having been conquered by Muslims in 827, but quincunx churches exist with single domes on tall central drums and either Byzantine pendentives or Islamic squinches.
+Very little architecture from the Islamic period survives on the island, either.